 Delta’s outstanding membership magazine is published 5 times a year to celebrate the rich traditions of waterfowl hunting throughout the United States and Canada.
 In addition, the magazine keeps members and supporters informed about the important conservation work The Duck Hunters Organization is doing for ducks and duck hunters.

 New for 2017, your favorite magazine has gone digital!
 Get ready to enjoy Delta Waterfowl magazine on your tablet or mobile device from your home or on the go.

 And here’s more good news: Not only does the digital version contain everything you’ll find in the print edition, it also has bonus enhanced features.
 You’ll enjoy exciting waterfowl videos, extra cutting-edge photography, links to related stories and interactive contests, as well as easy clicks to advertising partners, websites, email addresses and much more.

 Look for prompts throughout the pages of every digital issue for an all-new way to experience Delta Waterfowl magazine.
 Enjoy!

-As always, the Spring Issue carries a full slate of informative and entertaining columns such as Duck Dogs, Shotgunning, Strategies and Traditions to help you get the most from your waterfowl season.
+As always, the Summer Issue carries a full slate of informative and entertaining columns such as Duck Dogs, Shotgunning, Strategies and Traditions to help you get the most from your waterfowl season.

 The only way to receive Delta Waterfowl magazine is to join The Duck Hunters Organization.
 If you are a member, thank you for your support.
-The Spring Issue will arrive soon!
+The Summer Issue will arrive soon!